SethRobertson/GitFixUm/0fixup.md

 So you have not yet committed and you want to undo everything.
-Well, [best practice](https://gist.github.com/1540906) is for you to stash the changes in case you were mistaken and later decide that you really wanted them after all. `git stash save "description of changes"` You can revisit those stashes later `git stash list` and decide whether to `git stash drop` them after some time has past.
+Well, [best practice](https://gist.github.com/1540906) is for you to stash the changes in case you were mistaken and later decide that you really wanted them after all. `git stash save "description of changes"`.
+You can revisit those stashes later `git stash list` and decide whether to `git stash drop` them after some time has past.
 Please note that untracked and ignored files are not stashed by default.
 See